serverpod/serverpod_docs/docs/05-concepts/02-protocol.md

 # Working with protocols

-Protocols are special yaml files in Serverpod to define classes, fill...
+Protocols are the YAML files used to define serializable classes in Serverpod.
+They are used to generate Dart code for the server and client, and, if a database table is defined, to generate database code for the server.

+The files are analyzed by the Serverpod CLI when generating the project and creating migrations.

 Run `serverpod generate` to generate dart classes from the protocol files.